Videos Login Subscribe Renew E-edition

 We strive to publish letters that comply with the following terms:

-• 400 word limit.
-Letters should address a local issue important to those living in Ouray County or the region.
-The letters page is meant to encourage sharing of local opinions.
+• Letters should address a local issue important to those living in Ouray County or the region.
+The letters page is meant to encourage sharing of local opinions on local issues.
 Summaries of events or press releases intended to replace news articles are not accepted.
+Letters promoting events or businesses are not accepted.

-• Signed with home addresses, phone numbers and email addresses for verification purposes.
+• Letters should be signed with home addresses, phone numbers and email addresses for verification purposes (not for publication).
 Anonymous letters or letters signed with pseudonyms will not be accepted.

 • Letters thanking supporters of specific causes or events will be redirected to reach Plaindealer readers with a “card of thanks” advertisement.

-• Letters including personal attacks, crude or hateful language, inciting violence or disrespecful comments about race, sexual orientation, gender, religion or culture will be rejected.
+• Letters including personal attacks, crude or hateful language, inciting violence or disrespectful comments about race, sexual orientation, gender, religion or culture will be rejected.

-• Editors will not accept previously published letters, mass mailings or form letters.
+• Editors will not accept previously published letters, mass mailings, form letters or “open letters” addressed to other individuals.

 • For ethical reasons, authors should be forthcoming and disclose any personal or financial interest in the subject matter of their letters.